10 ways to boost your fundraising - The Lily Foundation

 6. Get your school or workplace involved

 If you have children, ask their school if they would be willing to support you by having a mufti day where each child donates £1 towards The Lily Foundation.
 Alternatively, if you work in a large organisation you could ask everyone to wear something pink for Lily (anything from socks and ties to shoes or hair bands) and pay £5 towards your sponsorship.
-This can be a fun way to generate discussion and awareness of mito disease, whilst adding to your fundraising total!
+This can be a fun way to generate discussion and awareness of mitochondrial disease, whilst adding to your fundraising total!

 7. Hold a car boot sale